RaspAP/raspap-docs/docs/manual.md

 1. Edit the dnsmasq configuration with `sudo nano /etc/default/dnsmasq` and un-hash `IGNORE_RESOLVCONF=yes`.
 Save and exit the file.
 1. Restart the dnsmasq service with `sudo systemctl restart dnsmasq.service`.

-Your RaspAP install on Ubuntu should now function as expected.
+Your RaspAP install on Armbian should now function as expected.

 ## Install packages
 Install git, lighttpd, php8, hostapd, dnsmasq and some extra packages with the following: